AliceO2Group/ReadoutCard/README.md

   hugeadm --create-global-mounts
   ~~~

 Hugepages
 ===================
+Most x86-64 CPUs have an MMU that supports 4 KiB, 2 MiB and 1 GiB page sizes.
+4KB is the default, while the bigger ones are referred to as hugepages in Linux.
+Since the cards can have DMA page sizes larger than 4KiB (the CRU's is 8KiB for example),
+a 4KiB page size can easily become problematic if they are at all fragmented.
+The roc-dma-bench program uses hugepages to ensure the buffer's memory is more contiguous and the DMA scatter-gather
+list is small.
+But hugepages have to be allocated in advance.
+And they're not really needed with the IOMMU enabled
+(note: performance impact of using the IOMMU has not been measured).

-When using shared memory allocations for the DMA buffer, it is highly recommended to configure hugepage support
+When implementing a readout program with the ReadoutCard library, it is practically mandatory to either
-on the system.
-Without hugepages, scatter-gather lists may be highly fragmented.
-In addition, with larger RORC page sizes (> 4 KB), the driver may have difficulty finding enough contiguous memory to
-use for RORC pages.
+enable the IOMMU, or allocate the DMA buffer using hugepages.

-For more information about hugepages, refer to the linux kernel docs:
+For more detailed information about hugepages, refer to the linux kernel docs:
   https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt

 Hugepages configuration
 -------------------
 At some point, we should probably use kernel boot parameters to allocate hugepages, or use some boot-time script, but
 until then, we must initialize and allocate manually.